Coq-Polyhedra/Coq-Polyhedra/enumeration/test/README.md

   will generate polytopes given by `{name}` for every parameter between `{min}` and `{max}`, both included.

-  Example : `benchmark.py cube 3 10`
+  Example : `benchmark.py gen -p cube 3 10`
   Available names :
     - `cube`, the hypercube
     - `cross`, the cross polytope